-Families who are in the process of becoming foster and adoptive parents will need words of encouragement, a listening ear, prayerful thoughts, and a “go to” person when times get rough.
-It is vital that families are able to rely on others who can provide essential support and understanding.
+Families who are in the process of becoming foster and adoptive parents will need words of encouragement, a listening ear, prayerful thoughts, and a “go-to” person when times get rough.
+Families must be able to rely on others who can provide essential support and understanding.

-Tenderness and genuine concern for children who are in need of foster care and adoptive services.
+Tenderness and genuine concern for children who need foster care and adoptive services.

-Families who are able to recognize that “it’s not about me” tend to feel more of a calling to help children in need.
+Families who can recognize that “it’s not about me” tend to feel more of a calling to help children in need.
 Although they are fulfilling their desires to be parents, prospective families should consider the needs of children first before their own.